-During the beginning years of the Cold War, the United States and Soviet Union spent lots of money for the development of weapons – especially nuclear weapons.
+During the beginning years of the Cold War, the United States and Soviet Union spent lots of money for the development of nuclear weapons.
 They were also willing to play “chicken” with those weapons.
-By the late 1950s people were learning to live in fear of nuclear war all the time, and in 1962, John F. Kennedy almost became the last president ever when he and Soviet Premier Nikita Khrushchev clashed over the nuclear missiles in Cuba.
+By the late 1950s people were learning to live in fear of nuclear war all the time, and in 1962, John F. Kennedy almost became the last president ever when he and Soviet Premier Nikita Khrushchev faced off over nuclear missiles in Cuba.

-Was this good policy?
-Was the rush to build nuclear weapons and to fight every possible threat in every corner of the world a good idea?
-Were there other ways of dealing with the communist world that might not have produced such expensive, dangerous results?
-Does matching your enemy gun for gun, ship for ship, nuclear bomb for nuclear bomb make you stronger or safer?
-Or does it just put everyone in greater danger?
+Was this a good idea?
+Was the rush to build nuclear weapons and to fight every possible danger in every corner of the world a good idea?
+Were there other ways of pushing back against communists that might not have led to such expensive, dangerous results?
+Does building your own gun, ship, or nuclear bomb for each one your enemy has make you stronger or safer?
+Or does it just put everyone in more danger?

 What do you think?
-Did American leaders respond wisely to the threat of communism?
+Were American leaders smart about how they faced the danger of communism?

-The United States developed the first atomic weapon during World War II and is the only nation in history to have ever used such a weapon in war when it bombed the Japanese cities of Hiroshima and Nagasaki in 1945.
-For a few years, America was the only nuclear power.
-However, by 1964, all five of the winning countries had developed nuclear weapons.
+The United States developed the first atomic weapon during World War II and is the only country in history to have ever used such a weapon in war when it bombed the Japanese cities of Hiroshima and Nagasaki in 1945.
+For a few years, America was the only country with nuclear weapons.
+But by 1964, all five of the Allied countries that had won World War II had built nuclear weapons.

-Spreading weapons around the world, and especially the spread of nuclear weapons is known as proliferation.
+When weapons get spread around the world, and especially when more countries have nuclear weapons, we call this proliferation.
 Today, a total of nine countries have nuclear weapons.

-The Soviet Union surprised the world on August 29, 1949 when it tested its first nuclear bomb.
-The Soviet Union had many good scientists, but they also, spied on the American Manhattan Project to help them build their atomic bomb.
+Nuclear proliferation began when the Soviet Union surprised the world by testing its first nuclear bomb in 1949.
+The Soviet Union had many good scientists, but they also spied on the American Manhattan Project to help them build their atomic bomb.

-In 1952, the United Kingdom became the third nation to have nuclear weapons when it exploded an atomic bomb on October 3, 1952.
-Even though Canada and the United Kingdom helped with the Manhattan Project, the United States Congress passed the Atomic Energy Act of 1946, which ended cooperation with other countries on nuclear projects.
-This was unpopular with British scientists and Winston Churchill who thought the United States had promised to share nuclear technology, so the British made their own nuclear weapons.
+In 1952, the United Kingdom became the third country to have nuclear weapons in 1952.
+The British were upset that the United States hadn’t shared nuclear science after World War II, so the British made their own nuclear weapons.
 Because of Britain’s small size, they decided to test their bomb on the Monte Bello Islands, off the coast of Australia.

-France became the fourth nation to make nuclear weapons on February 13, 1960, when the atomic bomb Gerboise Bleue was tested in Algeria in North Africa, then still a French colony.
+France became the fourth country to make nuclear weapons in 1960, when they tested an atomic bomb in Algeria in North Africa.

-In the late 1950s, China began building nuclear weapons with lots of Soviet help.
+In the late 1950s, China began building nuclear weapons with a lot of Soviet help.
 They traded their uranium ore with the Soviets for nuclear secrets.
-However, when the Soviets and Chinese started to fight about what communism was all about in the late 1950s, the Chinese made their own nuclear weapons without Soviet help.
-The People’s Republic of China became the fifth nuclear power on October 16, 1964 at Lop Nur in western China.
+Later the Chinese and Soviets started to disagree so the Chinese made their own nuclear weapons without Soviet help.
+The People’s Republic of China became the fifth nuclear power in 1964 when they tested their first bomb at Lop Nur in western China.

-So, within twenty years of the first test of a nuclear bomb, all five of the permanent members of the United Nations Security Council were members of the “nuclear club.”
+So, twenty years after the nuclear bomb was invented by Americans during World War II, all five of the permanent members of the United Nations Security Council were members of the “nuclear club.”

 THE ARMS RACE